JRNY Connected Fitness Platform

 Hardware Onboarding

-Built the bridge between buying a piece of equipment and actually using the digital platform that makes it valuable.
+Designed the path from buying a piece of BowFlex equipment to actively using the JRNY platform that makes it valuable.

 Platform Adoption